bcgov/platform-services-status-page-notifications/notifications/2026/2026-06-07 Gold Upgrade.md

 Gold Prep will run Sunday June 7th 6am to 9am
 Gold Upgrade will run Monday June 8th to 12th 9am to 5pm each weekday.

-Gold Prep will run Sunday June 14th 6am to 9am
-Gold Upgrade will run Monday June 15th to 19th 9am to 5pm each weekday.
+GoldDR Prep will run Sunday June 14th 6am to 9am GoldDR Upgrade will run Monday June 15th to 19th 9am to 5pm each weekday.

 ## Will there be an impact on the Platform apps?